LeapRate's Daily Forex Industry Newsletter

 Join now to receive first access to our EXCLUSIVE reports and updates.

 Screenshot of a breaking news alert e-mail from Q2 2017

-An interesting Reuters article summarizes how large institutional Forex clients -- such as pension funds, corporations and university endowment fund -- are looking beyond their traditional bank relationships for their Forex needs, and the banks are losing FX market share.
+An interesting Reuters article summarizes how large institutional Forex clients — such as pension funds, corporations and university endowment fund — are looking beyond their traditional bank relationships for their Forex needs, and are losing FX market share.

 On the one hand, large consumers of FX trading services are looking for better FX research and analysis, and are leaving banks to deal with specialist firms such as FX Transparency LLC, and Global Trading Analytics LLC.
 And in execution, institutional Forex traders are establishing direct relationships with Forex ECNs such as ICAP EBS, Hotspot FX and FXall (or indirect via Prime Brokers), or are trading with retail FX firms offering ECN-like pricing and access.

 This trend can be seen in the numbers reported by FXCM and Gain Capital (Forex.com) for their growing institutional businesses, at the same time that retail FX volumes have been somewhat stagnant.
 For example, institutional FX volumes at FXCM and Gain Capital (Forex.com), two of the largest US-based retail FX firms, have risen by several multiples over the past two years:

 For more on the global Forex industry see the LeapRate Dow Jones Forex Industry Report.